imrandin1976/pashto_handwritten_dataset/README.md

 4. convert_MNIST_70 is 70:30  training:testing data
 5. convert_MNIST_80 is 80:20  training:testing data
 6. convert_MNIST_90 is 90:10  training:testing data
-7. pashto_characters_28x28_image_files.rar Contains original images, around 43,000 files, 1000 images for each class totalling of 43 classes.
+7. pashto_characters_28x28 partX.rar (part1 to 11) Contains original images, around 43,000 files, 1000 images for each class totalling of 43 classes.
+Unzip them all into a single folder and you will get 43000 images in folders 01 to 43 each having 1000 files.
-8. ds50 is folder with 50 files before preprocessing with 50 best samples from each class out of 43 classes.